samuelhoover/samuelhoover/README.md

 **Actively looking for full-time opportunities starting Fall 2024!**\
 Check out my [personal webpage](https://samuelhoover.github.io) for more details about my experience and skills

-I am a PPG Fellow and 4th year Chemical Engineering Ph.D. candidate at UMass Amherst.
-I use a variety of computational and analytical methods to study the phase behavior of synthetic and biological systems in the [Muthukumar Group](http://theory.pse.umass.edu).
+I am a recent Chemical Engineering Ph.D. graduate from UMass Amherst and former PPG Fellow.
+I use a variety of computational and analytical methods to study the phase behavior and self-assembly of synthetic and biological systems in the [Muthukumar Group](http://theory.pse.umass.edu).

 ### Selected projects:
+- Developing theory for polyzwitterion-polyelectrolyte complexation [accepted]
 - Using convolutional neural networks on volumetric data to predict adsorption properties in nanoporous materials [[Ref]](https://pubs.rsc.org/en/content/articlelanding/2023/ta/d3ta01911j)
 - Spinodal decomposition via the Cahn-Hilliard equation [[repo]](https://github.com/samuelhoover/spinodal-decomposition/tree/master)
-- Autograder for the senior lab course I have TA'ed [[repo]](https://github.com/samuelhoover/ChE-401-402-peer-critiques-anonymizer)
+- Helper script for the senior lab course I have TA'ed [[repo]](https://github.com/samuelhoover/ChE-401-402-peer-critiques-anonymizer)

 ### Projects in the pipeline:
-- Developing theory for polyzwitterion-polyelectrolyte complexation [in submission]
-- Using explainable machine learning to study how monomer sequence impacts microphase behavior
+- Using explainable machine learning to study how monomer sequence impacts microphase behavior [in preparation]
+- Atomistic, explicit solvent simulation to validate findings from [Chen, S. & Wang, Z.-G. *PNAS* 2022](https://doi.org/10.1073/pnas.2209975119)

 ### Languages and Tools: